GUITAR FRET PRESS / WORKSTATION

 The guitar is secured onto the workstand and transferred underneath press.
 The beam is lowered to pressing height and locked in position on the pillars.
 The fret is aligned underneath the press insert by sliding the workstand left or right.
 The workstand is easily positioned between the frets and can be locked in position using the two circular clamp discs on the base.
 Operation of the press is made via turning the top handle.

 The neck support is substantial to withstand fret pressing and is covered with 3mm hard neoprene rubber.
-The length of the support varies dependent on workstand option chosen.
 A removable cork mat - essential for guitars with fine or vintage finishes - is provided.
 The cork is a wear item and is provided loose for easy replacement.

 NECK CLAMP JAWS